-Our winery is a diverse business with over twenty-six individual vineyard blocks scattered across Napa and Sonoma.
+Our winery is a diverse business with over forty individual vineyard blocks scattered across Napa and Sonoma.
 From the best of our fruit we make a small quantity of Reserve Wines in the style of some of the world's greatest wines.

 Reserve Wines - Cabernet Dominant